ngshiheng/sudoku/README.md

 > The motivation is to demonstrate how [Backtracking](https://en.wikipedia.org/wiki/Backtracking) algorithm works.

-Some of the key highlights of this Sudoku solver app:
+Some of the key highlights/features of this Sudoku solver app:

 -   Ability to generate a random, valid Sudoku puzzle
 -   Solves a Sudoku puzzle using backtracking
 -   Able to check if a Sudoku board is valid
--   A demo is hosted on [Heroku](https://pywebio-sudoku.herokuapp.com/)
+-   Demo is hosted on [Heroku](https://pywebio-sudoku.herokuapp.com/)

 ## Getting Started